 Top shops maintain their presence at the forefront of tech development cycles by staying inquisitive and avoiding attachment to the status quo.
 They routinely attend events like IMTS, MC2, and FABTECH where the latest machines, control systems, cutting tools, and manufacturing software are on display, and they don’t shrink from technological advancement or change.

 Top shops are the future of U.S. manufacturing.
 What are other characteristics of top shops that we missed?
 How do you value machine shop excellence?
-Join the conversation on our Xometry Partner Network Twitter and Facebook pages.
+Join the conversation in the Xometry Community.